sdv-dev/GitMetrics/README.md

 3. (Optional) A filename where the output will be stored.
 If a name containing the `.xlsx` extension is given (like `path/to/my-filename.xlsx`), it will be used as provided.
-   Otherwise, a filename will be created as `github-metrics-{name}-{today}.xlsx` within the same folder where the scrpit is run.
+   Otherwise, a filename will be created as `github-metrics-{name}-{today}.xlsx` within the same folder where the script is run.
 For example, if `sdv` is passed as the name, and the script is run on November, 9th, 2021, the output file will be `github-metrics-sdv-2021-11-09.xlsx`.